ktk-2005/Feedbacker-Forum/README.md

 The application also requires [go][golang] version 1.11 for running the proxy.
 Instances are run in containers with [docker][docker].

-If the application is run with containers [docker-compose][docker-compose] is also required for orchestrating the containers.

 The simple manual setup requires the following steps.
 Further run configurations can be found in [docs/getting-started.md](docs/getting-started.md).

 ```bash